-The Company expects its shareholders will contribute their equity interests in Vera Bradley Designs, Inc. to Vera Bradley, Inc. in return for shares of Vera Bradley, Inc. common stock on a one-for-one basis (collectively referred to as the "Reorganization").
-As a result of the Reorganization, Vera Bradley Designs, Inc. will become a wholly-owned subsidiary of Vera Bradley, Inc. Upon completion of the Reorganization, the only asset of Vera Bradley, Inc. will be its investment in Vera Bradley Designs, Inc. and all of its operations will be conducted through Vera Bradley Designs, Inc.
+On October 3, 2010, the shareholders of Vera Bradley Designs, Inc. contributed all of their equity interests in Vera Bradley Designs, Inc. to Vera Bradley, Inc. in return for shares of Vera Bradley, Inc. common stock on a one-for-one basis (collectively referred to as the "Reorganization").
+As a result of the Reorganization, Vera Bradley Designs, Inc. became a wholly-owned subsidiary of Vera Bradley, Inc. The only asset of Vera Bradley, Inc. is its investment in Vera Bradley Designs, Inc. and all of its operations are conducted through Vera Bradley Designs, Inc.